/*

 </div>

-<<link "Return to Start" "Opening">><<set $badchoices to 0>><<set $pathArray to []>><<set $frontMisread to false>><<set $altBadChoice to false>><<set $alternateThin to false>><<set $pirepsIgnored to false>><<set $icingLate to false>><<set $fikiMisused to false>><<set $cellTooClose to false>><<set $divertLate to false>><<set $approachMisjudged to false>><<set $goAroundBlown to false>><<set $frontUnderstood to false>><<set $cleanExit to false>><</link>>
+<<link "Return to Start" "Opening">><<set $badchoices to 0>><<set $pathArray to []>><<set $frontMisread to false>><<set $altBadChoice to false>><<set $alternateThin to false>><<set $pirepsIgnored to false>><<set $icingLate to false>><<set $fikiMisused to false>><<set $cellTooClose to false>><<set $divertLate to false>><<set $approachMisjudged to false>><<set $goAroundBlown to false>><<set $frontUnderstood to false>><<set $cleanExit to false>><<set $afternoonLaunch to false>><<set $mentorPath to "">><<set $mentorIntervene to "">><<set $satOnIt to false>><<set $filedAlt to "">><<set $bandAlt to "">><<set $appr to "">><</link>>

 <p class="main-menu-wrap"><a href="/" class="main-menu-btn">Main Menu</a></p><<set $pathArray to $pathArray.concat(["Ending: Diverted with ice"])>>

-<div class="decision-heading">Ending — Diversion with Residual Ice</div>
+<div class="decision-heading">Ending: Diversion with Residual Ice</div>

 On the ramp, the line tech gives a low whistle at the leading edges.
 "That's a pile," he says.
 You nod.
 Jamal takes a photograph of the left wingtip before the fluid finishes weeping.
 The clinic meeting rescheduled to Zoom.
 You are staying overnight.